Miles2048/research-agent/results/topic_1_产品国际化护照构建/source_data/Water Systems Certification _ IAPMO R&T.md

 - **相关性**: 85%

 ## AI摘要
-The IAPMO Water Systems Certification Program aims to assure regulators, inspectors, manufacturers, distributors, installers, engineers, and the public of the reliability and safety of water system products.
-By providing thorough testing and certification, the program enhances confidence in the quality of these products, ensuring they meet established standards.
-For more information, resources, and contact details, visit the IAPMO website.
+The IAPMO Water Systems Certification Program aims to assure regulators, inspectors, manufacturers, distributors, installers, engineers, and the public of the quality and safety of water system products.
+Through rigorous testing and certification, the program enhances confidence in these products, ensuring they meet established standards.
+For more information, resources are available on the IAPMO website, including contact details and links to related initiatives.

 ## 内容
 [Jump to content](https://iapmort.org/iapmort.org#content)